 |Guided tour - Cathedral and Dome||€ 62,00||Book online|

 Admission to the house of worship itself is free.
 Admission times are daily, except Sun + public holidays, from 10.15 a.m to 4.15 p.m..
 For the visit to the famous dome, the opening hours listed below apply.

 The Cathedral of Santa Maria del Fiore should definitely be on the list of must-see sights in the city.
-This imposing structure makes the incredible feat of 13th-century labourers building it all the more clear.
+This imposing structure makes the incredible feat of 13th-century laborers building it all the more clear.
 From the architecture to the murals and ornamentation, there is much to experience and marvel at there.
-The size of the murals is overwhelming, as is the almost 4000 square metres of interior dome space.
+The size of the murals is overwhelming, as is the almost 4,000 square meters of interior dome space.